A large earwig infestation can damage garden crops. As a result, you must get rid of them if you spot many of these pests.

 13. Sticky Traps

-Place duct tape (sticky side up) on pieces of cardboard and place them around your plants so that these slender insects will get stuck to them as they try to climb up.
+Place duct tape (sticky side up) on pieces of cardboard and place them around your plants.
+Earwigs may get stuck on them, especially if there is an infestation.

 Alternatively, you can buy professional earwig traps like the Stiky Tree Wrap online.